zetaaztra/wolfclaw/README.md

 - **[Code of Conduct](CODE_OF_CONDUCT.md)**: Community standards.
 - **[Changelog](CHANGELOG.md)**: History of evolution.

-Copyright (c) 2026 .
+Copyright (c) 2026 Pravin A Mathew.
 All rights reserved.

 ---
 *Wolfclaw: Developed with Vision by Pravin A Mathew*